 Ticketing time limits – reissues

 All changes made by a travel agent require that the ticket be reissued, with fees and fare difference collected, at the time of the change.
 If the travel agent is unable to complete the reissue at the time the change is made, the agent should allow US Airways to handle the change.
 Failure to do so will result in a debit memo.
 (All domestic debit memos must be paid via IAR in ARC.
-There will be a fee associated with any debit memo payment received by the carrier via check.)
+Any debit memo payment received by the carrier via check will incur a fee.)

 US Airways airport employees are not responsible for reissuing or collecting fees for changes made by travel agencies.